Insurers start to total up Irene damage

 "There's a lot of trees down, a lot of power outages, a lot of shingles missing but I didn't see any huge structural damage as we saw in Fran," said David Hull, whose Jacksonville, North Carolina home had already been without power for 14 hours.
 He said utility company crews were already out in his neighborhood assessing damage.

 While Irene's intensity was diminishing, meteorologists say its size and speed make up for any decrease in the winds.
-Forecasters for the ABC affiliate in New York said on Saturday the storm surge from Irene will be higher than expected, perhaps 5 to 8 feet in the city itself.
+Forecasters for the ABC affiliate in New York said on Saturday the storm surge from Irene will be higher than expected, perhaps 5 to 8 feet (1.5 to 2.4 metres) in the city itself.

 With an unusually high tide expected on Sunday, the surge could be made that much worse.